kundajelab/chipseq_pipeline/README.md

 This error happens when picard tool's MarkDuplicate is running out of memory.
 Balance memory usage among parallel tasks, add `-no_par` or reduce level of parallelization (`-par_lvl [PARALLEL_LEVEL <= 2]`).

+9) Error: could not find environment: aquas_chipseq

+Unload any Anaconda Python modules.
+Remove locally installed Anaconda Python from your `$PATH`